smurf-reigz/security/proof-of-concepts/keerti1924 publicly exposed password hashes.md

 CWE-540: Inclusion of Sensitive Information in Source Code

 ## **Details:**
-Exposed Login Credentails containing username, email, and passwords on the GitHub Page (hashes redacted by me for responsible disclosure).
+Exposed Login Credentials containing username, email, and passwords on the GitHub Page (hashes redacted by me for responsible disclosure).

 ```SQL
 INSERT INTO `users` (`id`, `username`, `email`, `password`) VALUES